The Moderator's Motto:

 Break-out sessions are usually fairly small.
 Each includes more than one student presentation, and it’s the moderator’s job to make sure the session runs smoothly.

-In a cross-disciplinary conference such as this one, the moderator isn’t expected to lead a dialogue, chair a panel, or do anything else that involves familiarity with the subject.
+Most conferences we attend are cross-disciplinary.
+In these environments, the moderator isn’t expected to lead a dialogue, chair a panel, or do anything else that involves familiarity with the subject.
 The main duties are making introductions, keeping everyone to schedule, and calling for audio-visual or other assistance if needed.

-The moderators at the IVC/SC Student Research Symposium will have very much the same duties as do the moderators at the Honors Transfer Council of California Building Bridges Conference that is held every year at U.C.
-Irvine.
-Because the duties are so similar (just the time allotments differ slightly), you can check out your duties here:
+The moderators at the IVC/SC Student Research Symposium will have very much the same duties as do the moderators at the Honors Transfer Council of California Building Bridges Conference.
+Because the duties are so similar (WARNING: Conference schedules are different!), you can check out your duties here:

 The information below is for the IVC/SC Student Research Symposium ONLY.